December: What to Do in the Desert Garden

 Cut Back on Watering Established Plants

 By now, you should have drastically cut back on watering frequency for all your established plants.
+This is an important step that makes your plants less susceptible to cold damage.

-Never water succulents — either in pots or in the ground — just before a freeze.
+And never water succulents — either in pots or in the ground — just before a freeze.
 Too much water makes succulents more susceptible to winter freeze injury and can cause root rot.
 They don’t like cold, wet roots.

 Not sure how to adjust your watering schedule for December?